ampl/mp/doc/source/solution-check.rst

 display objective value or constraint body / slack.
 Thus, "idealistic" violations mean objective and constraint expressions reported in AMPL may be different from the solver.
-While the major type of checking should be the "realistic" mode, the "idealistic" mode warns about (significant) differences when expressions are recomputed from scratch.
+While the most serious type of violations are the "realistic" ones, the "idealistic" mode warns about (significant) differences when expressions are recomputed from scratch.
 Consider the following example.